artosalminen/artosalminen.github.io/content/posts/initial-post.md

 draft: false
 ---

 So you want to set up a blog.
 Here is how to do it in 10 minutes or less.
-For me, it took a little more time, but here we go:
+For me, it took a little more time, just to make sure for you it would not.
+And actually, even for me, most of the time was used to write this post.

+So here we go:

+0. Create GitHub account if you do not have one yet
 1. Create new GitHub repository named `<your GitHub username>.github.io`
 2. On your local development environment, create a folder to work in, run `npm install hugo-bin --save-dev` to install Hugo CLI
 3. Clone your GitHub repository under the same directory `git clone https://github.com/<your username>/<your username>.github.io.git`